jfredric/My-Bulletin-App/README.md

 (to be completed)

 ---
+#### Prototypes

+---
 #### Requirements

-Your work must:

-- Include **at least 1 prototypes**
+* [x]Include **at least 1 prototypes**
-- Hit at least one news-based API
+* [ ]Hit at least one news-based API
-- Allow the user to browse through news articles using an interface that is photo-based, rather than text-based ([Flipboard](https://flipboard.com/) is one example of what your app could look like)
+* [ ]Allow the user to browse through news articles using an interface that is photo-based, rather than text-based
-- Allow the user to click on a photo and read the article to which the photo relates
+* [x]Allow the user to click on a photo and read the article to which the photo relates
-- Provide the user with some mechanism by which to filter stories based on one or more of the following:
+* [ ]Provide the user with some mechanism by which to filter stories based on one or more of the following:
-  - Keywords
-  - Tags
-  - Topics
-  - Location
+ * [ ]Keywords
+ * [ ]Tags
+ * [ ]Topics
+ * [ ]Location

-- Integrate with the Twitter and/or Facebook's APIs
+* [ ]Integrate with the Twitter and/or Facebook's APIs
-- Allow the user to share individual photos and stories via social media
+ * [ ]Allow the user to share individual photos and stories via social media
-- Look great in both landscape and portrait modes and reflect Material Design principles
+* [ ]Look great in both landscape and portrait modes and reflect Material Design principles
-- Not crash or hang and should handle for when networking/internet is slow or unavailable
+* [ ]Not crash or hang and should handle for when networking/internet is slow or unavailable
-- Include at least one Notifications feature (e.g. reminder, alarm)
+* [ ]Include at least one Notifications feature (e.g. reminder, alarm)
-- Use Auto Layout
+* [x]Use Auto Layout
-- Use a tableview pattern
+* [x]Use a tableview pattern
-- Use custom tableviews with custom tableview cell classes
+* [x]Use custom tableviews with custom tableview cell classes
-- Have smooth transitions and fade in/fade out animation
+* [ ]Have smooth transitions and fade in/fade out animation
-- Run on your own device
+* [ ]Run on your own device

 **Bonus:**

-- Integrate additional APIs
+* [ ]Integrate additional APIs
-- Allow the user to download photos, manipulate them by adding text, etc. (image manipulation libraries will probably be helpful here...) and then share their manipulated image via social media
+* [ ]Allow the user to download photos, manipulate them by adding text, etc. (image manipulation libraries will probably be helpful here...) and then share their manipulated image via social media
-- Create multiple prototype cells to use in your app
+* [x]Create multiple prototype cells to use in your app

 ---